SaltwaterC/sysadmin-tools/doc/single/ubuntu-ec2-jeos.md

 ## Usage mode

-Download the script to your server machine.
+Place the script to your server machine.
 Make it executable and run.

 ## Dependencies